 The 1930s and 1940s saw the airplane become the essential vehicle of transport, as the lack of roads and railroads made this the easiest way to move around the state.
 This technological advance helped Alaskans expand across the state.

 World War II turned Alaska into a critical component of US national defense policy.
-First, it was the invasion of Japanese in World War II, with the occupation of Attu and Kiska in the Aleutian Islands, during the war increasing US military commitment.
-Throughout Alaska, defensive embankments and fortifications for an anticipated, more massive invasion can be seen in different parts of the state.
-The Alaska–Canada Military Highway, was used to supply the USSR during the war with US war materials.
+First, it was the Japanese invasion in World War II, with Attu and Kiska's occupation in the Aleutian Islands, during the war increasing US military commitment.
+Throughout Alaska, defensive embankments and fortifications for an anticipated, more massive invasion can be seen in different states.
+The Alaska–Canada Military Highway was used to supply the USSR during the war with US war materials.
 It was built in 1942, connecting Alaska to the mainland US via a highway system for the first time.
-One could now drive from Minnesota to Fairbanks, Alaska, which also helped increase trade and the population of the state.
+One could now drive from Minnesota to Fairbanks, Alaska, which also helped increase trade and the state's population.

 The 9.2 1964 Good Friday (March 27) Earthquake, North America's largest-ever recorded earthquake, while devastating, demonstrated that Alaska was resilient.
 It quickly recovered financially from the tragedy, and its bountiful resources played a key role.
 These resources also became a significant draw for corporate investment.
 This helped cement the state's population growth and drove the push for statehood.

 Unfortunately, Alaskan law openly discriminated against Native Americans until 1945—the Anti-Discrimination Act of 1945 curbed discrimination in the state against Alaskan Natives.

 Because the state was admitted relatively late in US history, Native rights have been better protected.
 Today, much of the state is still owned by Native populations.
 For instance, in the 1958 statehood Act, the provision made it illegal for land to be taken away from Native titleholders.
 This legal provision did not apply in any of the lower 48 states.